Back

 Although Tulsi and Basil belong to the Lamiaceae family, they are very distinct in their flavor, aroma, and cultural significance.
 Lamiaceae is the mint family of flowering plants, which includes Tulsi and Basil, among its more than 7,000 species.

 Tulsi, also known as “Queen of Herbs,” is a culinary staple in Indian cuisine.
 It is a revered herb with green or purplish leaves, often grown in Indian households for its protective properties.
-Tulsi is mainly used in tea infusions but has been used in wellness applications for centuries due to its antimicrobial properties.
+Tulsi is mainly used in tea infusions but has been used in wellness applications for centuries due to its immune-supporting properties.

 Basil is a flavorful herb with glossy green, oval-shaped leaves.
 It is most often used in Italian cuisine but also in Thai, Vietnamese, and Cambodian fare.
 It has a sweet fragrance and a slightly peppery taste.